-Police take drug possession very seriously and the District Attorney’s Office of Philadelphia is constantly cracking down on people arrested for drug possession in the city.
-Whether you were caught with marijuana, pills, cocaine, heroin, meth, or other drugs, you could be facing serious punishments.
-Many drug offenses include fines and the possibility of jail time.
-Furthermore, there are no guarantees that you will be offered a plea deal.
+Police take drug possession very seriously.
+The Philadelphia District Attorney’s Office is constantly approving criminal charges against people for drug possession in the City.
+Whether you were caught with marijuana, pills, cocaine, heroin, meth, or other drugs, you could be facing serious jail time.

-Without an experienced defense attorney on your side, you risk being misled by police and prosecutors and pleading guilty to a crime that may not fit what you did.
+Without an experienced Philadelphia criminal defense attorney on your side, you risk being misled by police and prosecutors.
+In fact, you can wind up pleading guilty to a crime that may not fit what you did.
 Hiring a criminal defense attorney for your drug case can help minimize the charges against you, avoid jail time, or get the charges dismissed.
-Lauren Wimmer helps clients in the Philadelphia area fight their drug charges aggressively.
+Philadelphia criminal defense lawyer Lauren Wimmer helps clients in the Philadelphia area fight their drug charges aggressively.

 Drug possession crimes in Pennsylvania are not found in the criminal code, but rather under the laws for “Health and Safety.”
 This may make it seem like the lawmakers consider drugs to be a health concern, but it is clear from the way police and prosecutors handle drug crimes in Pennsylvania that the government considers it serious.

 In Pennsylvania, possession of under 30 grams of marijuana (or under eight grams of hashish) is treated as a lighter offense than most drug crimes.
 Possession of a small amount of marijuana is listed as a crime under 35 P.S. § 780-113(a)(31).
 This crime includes having marijuana for personal use, having marijuana to deliver it to someone else, or actually delivering marijuana to someone else – as long as you do not intend to sell it for money.
 The sale of marijuana, even if it is under 30 grams, is a different crime.
 Also note that marijuana is spelled “marihuana” in the Pennsylvania code, but means the same thing.